ZeroPrompt: Scaling Prompt-Based Pretraining to 1,000 Tasks Improves Zero-Shot Generalization: Introduction

-In addition to task scaling and genetic prompt search, \proposed also explores several other possibilities such as prompt design for multi-task learning.
-Empirically, \proposed obtains substantial improvement over both strong zero-shot learning and fully-supervised baselines.
-Importantly, on many of the production datasets, \proposed achieves performance better than or comparable to fully-supervised RoBERTa-Large models, a strong baseline that is served in production, which demonstrates the potential for enabling zero-shot learning capabilities in real-world applications.

-Our contributions can be summarized as follows. \begin{itemize} \item We scale the number of tasks to 1,000 in multi-task pretraining for the first time.
-Our study reveals a new observation that with an extremely large number of tasks, model size has little impact on performance. \item We propose a multitask prompted pretraining approach \proposed that employs an automatic prompt search for new tasks. \item Our thorough experiments demonstrate that task scaling and genetic prompt search improve both the efficiency and the performance of zero-shot learning. \end{itemize}
+Our contributions can be summarized as follows. \begin{itemize} \item We scale the number of tasks to 1,000 in multitask pretraining for the first time.
+Our study reveals a crucial finding that on the datasets we consider, task scaling is an efficient alternative to model scaling. \item Our experiments demonstrate that task scaling improves both the efficiency and the performance of zero-shot learning. \end{itemize}